clemlesne/blue-agent/SECURITY.md

 ## Chain of trust

 The Helm chart is signed with a GPG key.
-[The public key is available at the following address.](https://raw.githubusercontent.com/clemlesne/azure-pipelines-agent/main/src/helm/pubring.gpg)
+[The public key is available on Keybase at the following address.](https://keybase.io/clemlesne/pgp_keys.asc)

 ## Reliability notes